If you have minor or dependent children, you need to consider with whom they will stay and what contact the other party must-have.

 Generally, the parties will divide the property between them in a specific way, despite the marital agreement.

-Some of the assets that come into play are the immovable and movable property, pension funds and living annuities.
+Some assets that come into play are immovable and movable property, pension funds and living annuities.

 If the parties cannot agree to the division of the assets and liabilities, then the marital regime will come into play.